The Milan Cortina Olympics officially open with a multi-site ceremony for a spread-out Winter Games

 “Thank you for believing in the magic of the Olympic Games,” she said, then several minutes later made sure to make mention of the “media rights holders” who pay to broadcast the event.

 Soon, tenor Andrea Bocelli's voice was belting out Puccini’s “Nessun Dorma" and its closing refrain of “Vincerò,” Italian for “I will win!"
-As he concluded, torch bearers headed out of the arena to light a cauldron at the Arch of Peace, 2½ miles (4 kilometers) from San Siro.
+As he concluded, torch bearers headed out of the arena toward a cauldron at the Arch of Peace, 2½ miles (4 kilometers) from San Siro.

-One symbol of how far-flung things are at these Olympics: Instead of the usual one cauldron that is lit and burns throughout the Games, there were going to be two, both intended as an homage to Leonardo da Vinci’s geometric studies.
+One symbol of how far-flung things are at these Olympics: Instead of the usual one cauldron that is lit and burns throughout the Games, there were two, both intended as an homage to Leonardo da Vinci’s geometric studies.
 The other is 250 miles (400 kilometers) away in Cortina.

-The people given the honor of lighting both was a closely guarded secret, as is usually the case at any Olympics.
-At the 2006 Turin Games, it was Italian cross-country skier Stefania Belmondo.
+All three flame-lighters — Alberto Tomba and Deborah Compagnoni in Milan, and Sofia Goggia in Cortina -- are Olympic champion Alpine ski racers from Italy.
+Tomba and Compagnoni are retired; Goggia is entered in the 2026 Games.

 The full collection of competition venues for the next two-plus weeks dot an area of about 8,500 square miles (more than 22,000 square kilometers), roughly the size of the entire state of New Jersey.
 The multi-city ceremony format Friday allowed up-in-the-mountains sports such as Alpine skiing, bobsled, curling and snowboarding to be represented without requiring folks to make the several-hours-long trek to Milan.